kazupon/vue-validator/README.md

 # TODO
 - async validation
-- validate timing customize with options
+- more docs with gitbook
-- server-side validation error applying
 - more tests !!
 - [and other issues...](https://github.com/vuejs/vue-validator/labels/2.0)